Foot whipping: Regional

 Foot whipping was common practice as means of disciplinary punishment in different kinds of institutions throughout Central Europe until the 1950s, especially in German territories.
 In German prisons this method consistently served as the principal disciplinary punishment.
-Throughout the Nazi era it was frequently used in German penal institutions and labour camps.It was also inflicted on the population in occupied territories, notably Denmark and Norway.
+Throughout the Nazi era it was frequently used in German penal institutions and labour camps.
+It was also inflicted on the population in occupied territories, notably Denmark and Norway.

-During the era of slavery in Brazil and the American South it was often used whenever so-called "clean beating" instead of the prevalent more radical forms of flagellation was demanded.
-This was the case when a loss in market value through visible injuries especially on females was to be avoided.
-As many so-called "slave-codes" included a barefoot constraint, bastinado required minimal effort to be performed.
-As it was sufficiently effective but usually left no visible or relevant injuries, bastinado was often used as an alternative for female slaves with higher market value.

-Bastinado is still practised in penal institutions of several countries around the world.
-In a 1967 survey 83% of the inmates in Greek prisons reported about frequent infliction of bastinado.
+In Greece, during the Greek junta period, in a 1967 survey 83% of the inmates in Greek prisons reported about frequent infliction of bastinado.
 It was also used against rioting students.
 In Spanish prisons 39% of the inmates reported about this kind of treatment.
 The French Sûreté reportedly used it to extract confessions.
 The British used it in Palestine, and the French in Algeria.
 Within Colonial India it was used to punish tax offenders.

-Within penal institutions in Europe bastinado was reportedly used in Germany, Austria, France, Spain, Greece, Poland, Romania, Bulgaria, Portugal, North Macedonia, Lithuania, Georgia, Ukraine, Cyprus, Slovakia and Croatia.
-Other nations with documented use of bastinado are Syria, Turkey, Morocco, Iran, Egypt, Iraq, Libya, Lebanon, Tunisia, Yemen, Saudi Arabia, Kuwait, Brazil, Argentina, Nicaragua, Chile, South Africa, Venezuela, Rhodesia, Zimbabwe, Paraguay, Honduras, Bolivia, Ethiopia, Somalia, Kenya, Cameroon, Mauritius, Philippines, South Korea, Pakistan and Nepal.
+Bastinado is still practised in penal institutions of several countries around the world.